The Thomas Pages homepage

 'Let them marry whomever they think best, only they must marry within the family of the tribe of their father

-[General rule:] And every daughter who possesses an inheritance from any of the tribes of the Israelites must become the wife of a man from any family in her father's tribe, so that every Israelite may retain the inheritance of his fathers.
+[General rule given:] And every daughter who possesses an inheritance from any of the tribes of the Israelites must become the wife of a man from any family in her father's tribe, so that every Israelite may retain the inheritance of his fathers.

-This strong emphasis on the retention of tribal group identity helped to curb the development of a centralized nationalism, and later allowed for the Lord's split of Israel into two states in the time of Rehoboam son of Solomon (I Kgs.11:31; 12:2).
+This strong emphasis on the retention of tribal group identity helped to curb the development of a centralized nationalism, and later allowed for the Lord's split of Israel into two states in the time of Rehoboam son of Solomon (I Kings 11:31; 12:2).

-This regional curb was particularly necessary in view of powerful unifying factors which provided the raw material for a strongly centralized nationalistic state; such as is today envisaged in the minds of some Zionists; and reached its apogee in the racist ideal of the Aryan Nazi state.
+This regional curb was particularly necessary in view of powerful unifying factors which provided the raw material for a strongly centralized nationalistic state; such as is today envisaged in the minds of some Jewish Zionists; and reached its apogee in European history in the racist ideal of the Aryan Nazi state.

 Superseded by a New Identity